-Ground disturbance during construction is expected with all action alternatives and may result in damage to or loss of integrity of cultural resources within the Direct APE, which would be a moderate impact to a cultural resource if the property partially retains the characteristic(s) that make it eligible for the NRHP, or a major impact if the ground disturbance results in a substantial alteration of the characteristic(s) which make the cultural resource eligible for the NRHP.
+Ground disturbance during construction is expected with all action alternatives and may result in damage to or loss of integrity of cultural resources within the area analyzed for potential physical impacts, which would be a moderate impact to a cultural resource if the property partially retains the characteristic(s) that make it eligible for the NRHP, or a major impact if the ground disturbance results in a substantial alteration of the characteristic(s) which make the cultural resource eligible for the NRHP.
 Ground disturbance would be limited to the project corridor, access roads, laydown yards, and substation locations.
 Mechanized ROW clearing and grubbing would be considered a potential impact within wooded portions of the project corridor.
 Rutting and compaction of soils could occur wherever heavy equipment was mobilized.
-Construction impacts at pole locations would be much deeper, extending to the depth of footing installation.
+Construction impacts at structure locations would be much deeper, extending to the depth of footing installation.
 Grading, excavation, and filling would occur within access road and laydown yard locations.
 At the Hill Valley Substation, impacts would include grading, excavation, filling, rutting, and compaction.
 The number and types of cultural and historic resources affected would vary by alternative, and these impacts are presented below under each action alternative.

-Indirect minor to moderate and long-term adverse impacts may occur from the presences of transmission line structures/towers in sight of NRHP-listed historic properties or properties eligible under Criterion A, B, or C, by potentially altering the setting and/or feeling of the properties.
+Minor to moderate and long-term adverse impacts may occur from the presences of transmission line structures/towers in sight of NRHP-listed historic properties or properties eligible under Criterion A, B, or C, by potentially altering the setting and/or feeling of the properties.
 The number and type of properties affected would vary by alternative.

 All six of the action alternatives follow the same corridor for approximately 0.9 miles near the community of Turkey River, Iowa.
-Archaeological sites 13CT4, 13CT3, and 13CT2 lie within the Direct APE of the project (Kullen and House 2018).
+Archaeological sites 13CT4, 13CT3, and 13CT2 lie within the area analyzed for potential physical impacts for the C-HC Project (Kullen and House 2018).
 All three sites are reported as prehistoric mound groups, but none has been formally determined eligible for the NRHP.
-However, all three may be eligible for the NRHP under the Multiple Property Submission (MPS), Prehistoric Mounds of the Quad State Region of the Upper Mississippi Valley (Stanley and Stanley 1988).
+However, all three may be eligible for the NRHP under the MPS, Prehistoric Mounds of the Quad State Region of the Upper Mississippi Valley (Stanley and Stanley 1988).

-In addition, within this same transmission line segment, one prehistoric mound site (13CT10) lies within the Indirect APE of Project.
+In addition, within this same transmission line segment, one prehistoric mound site (13CT10) lies within the area analyzed for potential non-physical impacts for the C-HC Project.
 The site has not been formally determined eligible for the NRHP.
 The C-HC Project could result in minor to moderate impacts to this property, depending on the steps taken, in consultation with the Federal agencies, SHPO, other consulting parties, to avoid, minimize, or mitigate the adverse effects.

 All six of the action alternatives again share the same corridor approximately 1 mile north of the Hickory Creek Substation in Iowa.
-Within this segment, one historic structure, 31-00306, lies within the Indirect APE of the C-HC Project.
+Within this segment, one historic structure, 31-00306, lies within the area analyzed for potential non-physical impacts for the C-HC Project.
 This structure, identified as a smokehouse of unknown age, has not been formally determined eligible for the NRHP, and is therefore assumed to be eligible for the purposes of this assessment.